AllTrials/AllTrialsApp/README.md

 # Quickstart:
-After installing thwe app localy, enter the followin url to your browser:
+After installing the app locally, enter the following url to your browser:

     http://127.0.0.1:8000/textbox

 # Install Locally
-Using your favourit terminal:
+Using your favorite terminal:

 1. Clone the repo: